0xEr3bus/ShadowForgeC2/README.md

     * Every 10 seconds, the implant checks for any updated command to execute; if the command is in this format `command: <COMMAND>,` the implant executes the command.
     * Once the implant executes the commands, it updates the message with `result: <OUTPUT>.`
     * The communication is done over TLS with HTTP/2, used library is `wininet.h`
-    * There are quite a few downsides and limitations so far; the most important ones are that the length of the message is limited.
-Massive output cannot be shared in a single message; keeping this in mind, the API token used to Send/Receive messages lasts 60 mins from the time generated.
+    * There are quite a few downsides and limitations so far; the most important ones are that the API token used to Send/Receive messages lasts 60 mins from the time generated.

 * Team Server
     * Every 12 seconds, a thread on the team server checks if the message is updated with the result; if this message is updated, it just prints the output.